visualpharm/Lunacy/docs/index_updated.md

  </p>

-Note that the 'name' parameter is not used at all in the constraction of url for retrieving the icon.
+Note that the 'name' parameter is not used at all in building a retrieving URL for the icon.
 <!--
 'http://img.icons8.com/ultraviolet/link-company-child/House.svg?token=we95b4o4ea7t8e41f707bc7dr0a01ef6d'
 -->